DanielHerna/Stat_tests/README.md

 **Inputs**
 - Full data (default)
-  - Raw column of value, from which we compute sample size, mean, and standard deviation: 1 column w/ header
+  - Raw column of value, from which we compute sample size, mean, and standard deviation
-- Via statistics (optionally)
-  - sample size
-  - mean
-  - standard deviation
 - confidence level (defult = 0.90)

 **Outputs** One for bootstrap, one for traditional